itzzSVR-tech/Placement-Training/README.md

 6. Find 2 Numbers who's sum is the target (Two-Pointer Method) `(Array Size: 5, Array Elements: {1, 2, 3, 4, 6}, Target: 6)`
 7. Rotate the Array to right by `k` steps

+## Functions

+8. Reverse an Array without using second array and with the use of functions